Jimmy Governor: Aftermath

-A little more than a month after Jimmy Governor's execution wax figures of "Joe and Jimmy Governor and their victims" were exhibited at The Waxworks at Kalgoorlie in Western Australia.
+A little more than a month after Jimmy's execution, wax figures of "Joe and Jimmy Governor and their victims" were exhibited at The Waxworks at Kalgoorlie in Western Australia.

-After she was released from gaol prior to Jack Underwood's trial in October 1900, Ethel Governor and her child were admitted to a charitable institution in Sydney.
+After she was released from gaol prior to Underwood's trial in October 1900, Ethel Governor and her child were admitted to a charitable institution in Sydney.
 She visited her husband in prison on a number of occasions prior to his execution.
 Ethel was pregnant and gave birth to a daughter in April 1901 at Wollongong.
 In November that year she married a part-Aboriginal man, Frank Brown, prompting racist comments in the press.
 One article declared: "The second marriage is just as repulsive as the first, for the bride groom is a half-caste, and in spite of all her faults the woman is white"; the article concluded that the "inevitable consequence" of the marriage "will be the completion of the damnation of her soul, and addition to the piebald of 'A White Australia'".
-Ethel and Frank Brown had eleven children.
-Ethel Brown outlived her second husband; she died in October 1945 and was buried in Rookwood cemetery.
+Ethel and Frank had eleven children.
+Ethel outlived her second husband; she died in October 1945 and was buried in Rookwood cemetery.